bluesky314/BraTs-Segmentation-Challenge/readme.md

 ## Convolutional Neural Networks

 Convolution Neural Networks have proven to be vastly superior to other hand-crafted and learning algorithms for complex feature representation.
 To this end, we employ a framework based on U-Net  structure proposed by  Ronneberger et  al. which consists  of  a  contracting  path  to  analyze  the  whole  image  and  a  symmetric expanding  path  to  recovery  the  original  resolution.
 The  U-Net  structure  has  been widely used in the field of medical image segmentationand has achieved competitive performance.
 Segmentation can be viewed to be a problem that balances global features in a local context so we use transposed convolutions to better upsample learned feature maps along the expanding pathway.
 Several studies have demonstrated that the  3D  versionsof  U-Net architecture using 3D volumes as input can produce better results than entirely 2D architecture.
-Although 3D U-Net has good performance, it has signoficantly more parameters than the 2D version, and therfore higher computational complexity.
+Although 3D U-Net has good performance, it has significantly more parameters than the 2D version, and therfore higher computational complexity.
+We also use residual connections in each block to facilitate learning.

 ---Unet pic

-We use 3D convolutional network with a cascade and multi-stage framework to alleviate class imbalance which is the main di culty in brain tumor segmentation.
+We use 3D convolutional network with a cascade and multi-stage framework to alleviate class imbalance which is the main difficulty in brain tumor segmentation.
 The enhancing tumor makes _ %, TC _ % and _ and _ .We used the three stages for segmenting whole, core and enhancing tumor region into one cascade structure.
 In this way, the later stage network can focus on learning difficult features per class.
 We can also fit the model with reasonable GPU space and alter pre-processing for different tumor regions.
 We also use the insight of distribution split to change the architecture of of secondary networks.

 We found that significantly fewer resources for understanding image segmentation with CNNs are available, so to that end we made a video explaning incoming researchers about image segmentation in the U-Net: [An in-depth look at image segmentation in modern deep learning architectures through the UNet](https://www.youtube.com/watch?v=NzY5IJodjek)

 ## Ensembling and Loss Function

+As the data has two seperate distributions, training a model with a single loss function leads the model to favor one data distribution over the other.
+This causes the validation scores to be split among very high results and a few low ones.
+While this is fine in a competitions where our objective is to maximize the average score, this erodes the trust of our algorithms in practical settings where consistecy is more important that a few points on the average.
+To this end, we create a diverse set of models using different variants of the dice loss to establish a lower bound on validation performance so our models can be trusted in practical settings.

 ### Dice Loss
 We use a combination of the cross entropy loss and variations of dice loss for training.
 The dice loss directly optimizes the IoU metric and is know for its superior performance because of how it optimizes the area in segmentation tasks.
 The dice loss is given by